Stateside/JurisdictionPOC/jsc/README.md

 # TO DO

+- Change connect button to alias if known
-- Register offers to sell I have received
+- Add functionality to offers to buy and sell
+- Add SELECT component for roles in UI
+- Add Unit Tests for different voting rules
+- Calculate quorum from number of members in cabinet
 - Add a boolean to the individual tokens to enable NFT support
 - Reformat comments to follow the NatSpec format...https://docs.soliditylang.org/en/v0.8.15/natspec-format.html
 - Add tests for contracts when the governor is the owner